 What’s a Mileage Run?
+Aka a Status Run

-Why should I care about about the Mileage Run?
+Why should I care about Mileage Runs?

-If you’ve been reading any of my other articles on travel hacks and travel tips you know how I always advocate to stay with a single airline, hotel and rental car company whenever you can.
+If you’ve been reading any of our other articles on travel hacks and travel tips you know we always advocate staying with a single airline, hotel, and rental car company whenever you can.
 This travel hack allows you to consolidate your loyalty points onto as few platforms as possible and thus accumulate more quickly.

 That said, some companies have stricter rules about booking travel and force you to take the cheapest flights, often bumping your around to different airlines each trip.
-Others are far more lax and as long as your trip was not unreasonably higher priced than other cheaper flights offered they are cool with you sticking with one airline (or hotel).
+Others are far laxer and as long as your trip was not unreasonably higher priced than other cheaper flights offered they are cool with you sticking with one airline (or hotel).

 And some years you simply don’t travel as much.
 I’ve had down years before where the trips just didn’t line up (which is actually great, btw…because I get more time at home w/ the family).

 Or maybe you’ve never had this much travel in a year before and you can almost taste the Diamond status…but you are not sure if you should go for it.
-Go for it!
-It will be worth it.
-Mileage run that thing, man!

 For example, getting to the A-List level w/ Southwest Airlines means no more scrambling to check in exactly 24 hours before your flight.
 You can check in whenever you want and you still get an A boarding pass.

 How to get the most out of a Mileage Run

-With a mileage run you are likely paying for the trip out of your pocket so you need to be smart about this.
+With a mileage run, you are likely paying for the trip out of your pocket so you need to be smart about this.
 Here are some tips on how to get the most out of your mileage run: